 Assetto Corsa is best played with a force feedback wheel.
 As entry-level options, the Logitech G29 and G920 are fantastic, but the experience can be improved quite a bit by calibrating the wheel's force feedback response.
 When you are trying to drive at the limit of grip, every little bit of information transmitted through the wheel is important.

+The Assetto Corsa series supports using a LUT to calibrate your wheel's force feedback response.
 The motors in these wheels don't provide a linear response curve and have quite a large dead zone where light forces simply won't be felt at all.
 Calibrating your wheel goes a long way toward fixing both of these issues.
+Additionally, we can use an in-game app called FFBClip to automatically set the strength of the wheel.
+This makes it easy to switch to different types of cars without having to adjust the strength manually.

 In this guide, I will show you how easy it is to calibrate your wheel and improve the driving feel on these cheaper wheels.

-Wheel Check is a tool from iRacing used to calibrate your individual wheel.
+Wheel Check is a tool from iRacing that calibrates your individual wheel.
 It's a very simple process:

 - Run WheelCheck.